Seekatar/seekatar.github.io/_posts/2024-08-11-deploy-template-repository.md

 {% endraw %}
 ```

-Since much of the deploy is stubbed out, there's not too replace.
+Since much of the deploy is stubbed out, there's not much to replace.
 Some of the hard-coded values are now parameters.
 Note that the `replacetokens` task uses current environment variables, like `imageTag` for substitution.
 I could pass that in as a parameter instead, but then I'd have to add a step to set it as a variable, too, so bend the global variable rule a bit.
-In the next blog, I'll show a better (different) solution.
+In the next post, I'll show a better (different) solution.
 Here is the `steps` template:

 ```yaml
 {% raw %}